Carrying a Concealed Firearm

 (n) A person possessing arms at his or her home or place of business.

-Choosing an Attorney for a Carrying a Concealed Firearm Charge
+Finding an Attorney for a Carrying a Concealed Firearm Charge

 If you have been arrested for carrying a concealed weapon, then contact an experienced Florida criminal defense attorney for any case in Tampa or Plant City in Hillsborough County, Bartow in Polk County, St. Petersburg or Clearwater in Pinellas County, New Port Richey or Dade City in Pasco County, Florida.